-(vi) Account ownership: An account can be used to save money, to make or receive payments, or to receive wages or financial help.
-Do you, either by yourself or together with someone else, currently have an account at a bank or another type of formal financial institution?

-(vii) Deposit money into a personal account in a typical month: In a typical MONTH, is any money DEPOSITED into your personal account(s): This includes cash or electronic deposits, or any time money is put into your account(s) by yourself or others.

-(viii) Withdraw money out of a personal account in a typical month: In a typical MONTH, is any money WITHDRAWN from your personal account(s): This includes cash withdrawals in person or using your (insert local terminology for ATM/debit card), electronic payments or purchases, checks, or any other time money is removed from your account(s) by yourself or another person or institution.

-(ix) Debit card ownership: A/An (local terminology for ATM/debit card) is a card connected to an account at a financial institution that allows you to withdraw money, and the money is taken out of THAT ACCOUNT right away.
-Do you, personally, have a/an (local terminology for ATM/debit card)?

-(x) Credit card ownership: A credit card is a card that allows you to BORROW money in order to make payments or buy things, and you can pay the balance off later.
+- (i) Account ownership: an account can be used to save money, to make or receive payments, or to receive wages or financial help.
+Do you, either by yourself or together with someone else, currently have an account at a bank or another type of formal financial institution? - (ii) Deposit money into a personal account in a typical month: In a typical MONTH, is any money DEPOSITED into your personal account(s): this includes cash or electronic deposits, or any time money is put into your account(s) by yourself or others. - (iii) Withdraw money out of a personal account in a typical month: In a typical MONTH, is any money WITHDRAWN from your personal account(s): this includes cash withdrawals in person or using your (insert local terminology for ATM/debit card), electronic payments or purchases, checks, or any other time money is removed from your account(s) by yourself or another person or institution. - (iv) Debit card ownership: a/an (local terminology for ATM/debit card) is a card connected to an account at a financial institution that allows you to withdraw money, and the money is taken out of THAT ACCOUNT right away.
+Do you, personally, have a/an (local terminology for ATM/debit card)? - (v) Credit card ownership: a credit card is a card that allows you to BORROW money in order to make payments or buy things, and you can pay the balance off later.
 Do you, personally, have a credit card?